Tuesday 21 January 1941

 US Military: The US Navy and Marine Corps order 108 Brewster F2A-3 Buffalo fighters to add to the Navy's 11 F2A-1s and 43 F2A-2s.
-This version is modified for longer range and to carry two 100 lb (45 kg) bombs.
+This version is modified for a longer range and to carry two 100 lb (45 kg) bombs.
 These are the last Brewster Buffaloes ordered by the US military, as Brewster has difficulty keeping to a schedule.
 However, as happens several times during this period, the military puts in a token order to keep the factories humming while newer and better aircraft are developed.
 Brewster Buffaloes remain popular overseas, though as yet they have not seen combat anywhere.

 |A Brewster Buffalo F2A-3.
 The Buffalo is one of the more controversial fighters of World War II, with many liking it and finding it useful, while others - including the US Navy - quickly viewing it as a death trap.|

 Home Secretary Herbert Morrison bans Communist paper Daily Worker under Defence Regulation 2D for hindering the British war effort.